Title: On the Verge (Prelude to an Admission of Love)

 “Yes.
 Special Agent Fox Mulder.”

-Ari glances his way, a familiar “for real?” look on her face at learning his first name.
+Ari glances his way, a familiar “for real?” look on her face at hearing his first name.
 It’s brief, quickly replaced with her previous professional demeanor.
 “And your partner?”

 “Helen…uh, Dr. Taumata is the best.
 An expert in cold injuries: hypothermia, frostbite, chilblains, you name it.
 Gotta be when all your patients live in the Antarctic.
 Try not to worry.”